 It is a devastating, life threatening illness, from which victims usually spontaneously recover.
 It strikes both the sensory and motor parts of these peripheral nerve roots, so the cardinal signs are sudden onset of tingling in arms and hands and legs, usually starting in the legs, and then quite profound weakness.

-For the science bofs, this is a Lower Motor Neuron condition, so the reflexes are diminished, bilaterally.
+For the science boffins, this is a Lower Motor Neuron condition, so the reflexes are diminished, bilaterally.

 Pernicious anaemia was a fatal disease until about a century ago, also causing tingling in arms and hands and lower limbs.

-Bizarre.
-The very smart doctor who worked this out, cured his patients by regurgitating his own digestive juices, and feeding it to his patients!
+This is bizarre.
+The very smart doctor who worked this out, cured his patients by regurgitating his own digestive juices, and feeding it to his patients.

-Pernicious Anaemia too causes tingling in arms and hands, but it's a whole different kettle of fish.
+Pernicious Anaemia too causes tingling in arms and hands, but it is a whole different kettle of fish.